Ericsson/CodeCompass/docker/README.md

    |-CodeCompass   # Source code from Git.
    | `-docker      # Docker related files.
    |  `-dev        # Docker files for development.
-   |-build         # CMake runs here.
-   |-install       # CodeCompass goes here.
-   `-workspace     # Parsed projects' workspace directory.
+   |  `-web        # Docker files for webserver.
 ```

 The scripts assume this layout.
-The `build` and `install` directories will be
-generated to the parent directory of `CodeCompass` directory containing the
-source code.
-The `workspace` directory should be created manually.

 Table of Contents
 =================